 Blocking Drills for Stopping Wild Pitches and Foul Balls

 The most important thing a catcher can do is block balls.
 If runners are on base, they could advance or even score if a ball makes it to the backstop.
-The catcher must create a wall with their body that makes the ball bounce back towards the field of play.
+The catcher must create a wall with their body that makes the ball bounce back toward the field of play.
 This movement can be challenging if the ball is thrown towards the outside of the plate.

 The best drills for learning to block wild pitches are: